 The important and meaningful work undertaken by translators and lawyer-linguists is increasing the status of the Irish language in Ireland and in Europe.

 EU lawyer-linguists ensure that all new legislation has the same meaning in every European language.
 The job requires capable lawyers with outstanding linguistic abilities, who are experienced in drafting or translating, checking, or revising legal texts.
 Lawyer-linguists must be able to discern precisely what EU legislation is intended to convey, and faithfully reflect that intention in their own native language.

 What is the role of a translator employed in EU institutions?

-Successful applicants will normally have an honours primary degree in Law (or a degree comprising a substantial component of Law) at 2.1 level (or the equivalent).
+Successful applicants will normally have a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in Law (or a degree comprising a substantial component of Law).

 English Language Requirements

 Applicants who are non-native speakers of the English language must meet the university-approved English language requirements.
 Vsit our PG English Language Requirements page for more information.